 Jump stitches are kind of a pain because they can tend to pull on the fabric in an inconvenient way when you’re trying to embroider, which can lead to puckering.
 I’ve also experienced my embroidery machine getting hung up on existing jump stitches as it gets further along in stitching out the design.
 It’s always a good idea to trim your jump stitches as you go to avoid puckering and snags.

-Ways to remove jump stitches
+How to cut jump stitches

-The best way to remove jump stitches is via a good pair of tiny nippers or scissors.
+The best way to cut jump stitches is with a good pair of tiny nippers or scissors.
 I remember when I asked this question to the ladies at my local sewing/embroidery store and they directed me to my first pair of embroidery nippers.
 Wow- what a game changer.
 Since then I’ve learned that a lot of different speciality nippers and scissors can be quite effective at removing jump stitches.
 Here are some of the best.

 Some of the best tools for the job include: